josehb96/josehb96/README.md

 ## 🚀 About Me

 I'm a **Software Engineer** in search of wealth and freedom.
 I focus on serving others and providing them with value.
-I graduated with a Bachelor's in Computer Science from the University of Alicante, specializing in Information Technologies.
+I have a degree in computer science although no one cares.

 ## 🔗 Links